-- Teams are co-ed, made up of a minimum of 6 players and maximum of 12 players.
+- Teams are co-ed, made up of a minimum of 6 players.

-- All players must sign a waiver, and be 19 years and over, in order to play; no exceptions.
+- All players must sign a waiver (released at the beginning of each new season), and be 19 years and over, in order to play; no exceptions.

-- All teams must have 2 females, if not more, on the court to start a game.
-If needed, a team can borrow a female from another team, but must still have 1 player from their own roster for their games to officially count.
+- All teams must have a minimum of 2 females on the court to start a game.
+If needed, a team can borrow a female from another team, but must still have 1 female player from their own roster for their games to officially count in the standings.

 - Substitutes that are outside of the League must sign a waiver prior to playing.

 - Illegal substitutes could result in a forfeit of all games played by the illegal substitute.
 An illegal substitute is a player that infringes General #6.